Written by Divinity Nutra, Updated on June 5, 2022

 The antihypertensive effects derive from curcumin’s ability to reduce oxidative stress, improve vascular remodeling, and enhance nitric oxide (NO) bioavailability.
 Collectively, these benefits help increase endothelial function and reduce the likelihood of developing hypertension.
 (12)

 The best turmeric pills on the market will also contain piperine, the compound in black pepper designed to enhance curcumin’s absorption into the bloodstream.
 Research suggests that piperine on its own may be able to prevent hypertension induced by nitric oxide synthesis inhibition.
 (13)

-Turmeric Blood Pressure Dosage
+How to Take Turmeric for High Blood Pressure

-Final Thoughts on Turmeric for High Blood Pressure (HBP)
+Final Thoughts on Turmeric for High Blood Pressure

-Does turmeric lower blood pressure?
+Can turmeric lower blood pressure?
 The answer seems to be, yes, under certain conditions.
 Turmeric is good for high blood pressure linked to natural aging by improving vascular endothelial function.
 However, there is scant research indicating that curcumin can lower blood pressure derived from poor lifestyle choices—smoking, drinking, lack of exercise, excess sodium, etc.